 New Student Frequently Asked Questions

-Updated for Spring 2021
+Updated for Fall 2023

-The first day of classes for the Spring 2021 semester is January 19, 2021.
+The first day of classes for the Fall 2023 semester is August 21st, 2023.

 Students must contact the Financial Aid Office to ensure that all files/information are on file in the Financial Aid Office regardless of grant eligibility.